asqwerty666/slurm-modpy/scripts/README.md

 1:whatever_i_want
 ```

 where the first number shows the job precedence, meaning that the *grep* command should be executed only after the *cp* commands finish.
-However the last command is not related to anything and is executed at the same time that the first one.
+However the last command is not related to anything and is executed at the same time than the first one.